-will develop an advocacy pitch and portfolio for an NGO.
-They are asked to focus on a major European city in which they wish to effect change and will work on identifying key issues, solutions and a feasible road map.
-Module Learning Outcomes Understand the fundamental mechanisms of global, regional and national human rights protection.
-Identify the various human rights regulatory instruments within Europe, both from the EU as well as from the Council of Europe.
-Explain the appropriate human rights framework and its interpretation by relevant courts in the areas of freedom of expression, privacy protection, refugee protection, children's rights and the right to a clean and healthy environment.
-Produce an NGO advocacy portfolio in the area of either freedom of expression, privacy protection, refugee protection, children's rights and the right to a clean and healthy environment, based on a solid understanding of the positions of different actors (e.g. states, international organisations, individuals, other NGOs).
+- 1. Understand the fundamental mechanisms of global, regional and national human rights protection. - 2.
+Identify the various human rights regulatory instruments within Europe, both from the EU as well as from the Council of Europe. - 3.
+Explain the appropriate human rights framework and its interpretation by relevant courts in the areas of freedom of expression, privacy protection, refugee protection, children's rights and the right to a clean and healthy environment. - 4.
+Produce an NGO advocacy portfolio in the area of either freedom of expression, privacy protection, refugee protection, children's rights and the right to a clean and healthy environment, based on a solid understanding of the positions of different actors (e.g. states, international organisations, individuals, other NGOs). - 5.
 Present an advocacy pitch based on the portfolio mentioned in learning outcome 4.